 POSSIBLE IMPORT CONTROLS ON NON-COMPLIANT PMDS

-Responding to a question from Nee Soon GRC MP Lee Bee Wah, Dr Janil said 161 non-compliant PMDs had been confiscated by the LTA since July this year, when registration of e-scooters was made mandatory.
+Responding to a question from Nee Soon GRC MP Lee Bee Wah, Dr Puthucheary said 161 non-compliant PMDs had been confiscated by the LTA since July this year, when registration of e-scooters was made mandatory.

 “LTA is studying upstream measures, including import controls, to tackle the problem of non-compliant PMDs,” he said, adding the penalties for illegal modifications of PMDs as well as other offences are being reviewed.

-In response to Mountbatten MP Lim Biow Chuan, Dr Janil said that between Sep 23 and Oct 3, the LTA had received more than 2,800 applications for the early disposal incentive scheme and collected more than 940 PMDs.
+In response to Mountbatten MP Lim Biow Chuan, Dr Puthucheary said that between Sep 23 and Oct 3, the LTA had received more than 2,800 applications for the early disposal incentive scheme and collected more than 940 PMDs.

 This is under the early disposal incentive scheme, where the authority provides a S$100 cash incentive for registered e-scooters which do not meet the UL2272 fire-safety standard as well as free disposal for all PMDs which do not meet the standard.

-Meanwhile, the ban on the use of PMDs, bicycles and e-bikes at the void decks and common areas of HDB blocks by town councils has not resulted in a “noticeable drop” in reported incidents, said Dr Janil, noting the incentive is still in a two-month “advisory period” until the end of this month.
+Meanwhile, the ban on the use of PMDs, bicycles and e-bikes at the void decks and common areas of HDB blocks by town councils has not resulted in a “noticeable drop” in reported incidents, said Dr Puthucheary, noting the incentive is still in a two-month “advisory period” until the end of this month.